 General Motors Co.
-(GM) may still struggle to push through a labor deal announced yesterday after the works council leader at a German factory slated to end production said he doesn’t support the plan.
+(GM:US) may still struggle to push through a labor deal announced yesterday after the works council leader at a German factory slated to end production said he doesn’t support the plan.

 “As the head negotiator of the Bochum plant, I did not vote in favor of this agreement,” Rainer Einenkel, head of the Bochum works council, said in a statement today.
 “The position of the Bochum works council remains: the Bochum production site must be developed and not dismantled.”

 GM agreed yesterday with the broader Opel works council to keep part of the Bochum facility as a components and logistics center after auto production stops four years from now.
 The decision will secure about 1,200 of the location’s more than 3,000 jobs.
 The plan is part of a wider deal to guarantee the jobs of more than 20,000 German workers in exchange for a wage freeze as the unprofitable Opel brand works to reduce spending.